 To launch KDE Partition Manager from theor run

 from the command line.
-The icon for KDE Partition Manager is a series of blue and green rings that are paritialy compelete with a white center.
+The icon for KDE Partition Manager is a series of blue and green rings that are partially complete with a white center.

-To toggle showing a statusbar that shows pending operations check/uncheck the x button.checkbox in the menu.
+To toggle showing a statusbar that shows pending operations check/uncheck the Settings –> Panel Shown –> Pending Operations checkbox.
+To toggle showing log output of check/uncheck the checkbox.
+To close a panel press the x button on that panel.checkbox in the menu.
 To toggle showing your devices side pane check/uncheck the .
 To toggle showing information about the currently selected partition check/uncheck the checkbox in the menu.
-To toggle showing log output of check/uncheck the checkbox.
-To close a panel press the
+To toggle showing pending operations check/uncheck the

 To customize settings for KDE Partition Manager press Control+Shift+, or General tab has settings for aligning partitions and defaults for partitions.
+To toggle aligning partitions with sectors on a disk check/uncheck the Align partitions by default checkbox.
 To change where your sectors on your disc align to use the Sector alignment field.
 To change which messages to log you can change with Hide messages below to hide lower level messages to be logged.
 To choose your default file system use the Default file system drop down menu.
 To change whether to overwrite shredded data with zeros or random data use the buttons to the right of Overwrite with group of buttons..
 The

 To change the different colors of filesystem as they appear use the File System Colors tab.
 To change the colors of each filesystem in the top bar and other things left click on the button next to the filesystem name.

-The Advanced tab allows even more settings on Kde Partition Manager.
-To change what prefred unit to dispaly space as by default change the Prefered unit drop down menu.
+The Advanced tab allows even more settings on KDE Partition Manager.
+To change what preferred unit to display space as by default change the Preferred unit drop down menu.